-In August 2018, GASB issued Statement No. 90, Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61.
-The objectives of this statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
-This statement is effective for JEA in fiscal year 2021.
+In January 2020, GASB issued Statement No. 92, Omnibus 2020.
+The objectives of this statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB statements.
+Some requirements were effective for fiscal year 2020, while the remaining requirements were effective for JEA in fiscal year 2022.
 The implementation of this statement did not have an impact on JEA's financial statements.